Articles related to boiling

 What Is the Boiling Point of Milk? - Chemistry - About.com

 May 21, 2014 ...
 You may need to know the boiling point of milk for cooking or you may simply be curious.
 Here's a look at what the boiling point of milk is and ...

 Why Do You Add Salt to Boiling Water? - Chemistry - About.com

 Sep 12, 2014 ...
 Another reason salt is added to water is because it increases the boiling point of the water, meaning your water will have a higher temperature ...

 Does Adding Salt Lower the Boiling Point of Water? - Chemistry

 Jun 2, 2014 ... ... the boiling point of water?
 You may have heard this and wondered if it was true .
 Here is a look at the science behind salt and boiling water.

 Boiling Point of Water at Various Altitudes - High Altitude Cooking

 One of the most significant changes that occurs at high altitude areas in respect to cooking is the boiling point of water.
 As the altitude increases, the atmospheric ...

-What Is the Boiling Point of Alcohol? - Chemistry - About.com
+Boiling Point - Definition of Chemistry Terms - About.com